 The site of the Zollverein Coal Mine and Coking Plant comprises about 100 hectares.
 Since the closure of the coal mine in 1986 and of the coking plant in 1993, the facilities have been successively renovated and redeveloped for new uses.
-With approximately 1.5 million visitors per year (2011-2017), the Zollverein UNESCO World Heritage Site is today the region's leading tourist attraction.
+The Zollverein UNESCO World Heritage Site is today the region's leading tourist attraction.
 In addition to the monumental industrial architecture designed by Fritz Schupp and Martin Kremmer, it is above all the museum and cultural offerings that attract visitors from near and far.
 These include guided tours of the above-ground facilities of the coal mine and coking plant along the Denkmalpfad Zollverein (monument path), which have been preserved in their original state, the permanent and temporary special exhibitions of the Ruhr Museum, the Red Dot Design Museum and cultural events such as "ExtraSchicht" or concerts.
-Leisure activities and seasonal highlights - e.g. the Zollverein Park, the Works Swimming Pool and the Zollverein® Ice Rink - complete the offer.
+Leisure activities and seasonal highlights - e.g. the Zollverein Park, the Works Swimming Pool and the Zollverein lee Rink - complete the offer.

 Zollverein has also made a name for itself as an event location, and the World Heritage Site has been repeatedly awarded as the best event location in Germany.
 More than 40 rooms and buildings provide room for a wide variety of events such as congresses, conferences, company events, product presentations or private functions.
-In 2017, the Grand Hall Zollverein with an event area of 4,000 square metres and a capacity of up to 2,500 people was opened in the former Extraction and Compressor Hall at the coking plant.